Return the first true value of an iterable.

 If a callable is supplied in key, the result of key(element) is used to judge the truth value of the element, but the element itself is returned.

 first has no dependencies and should work with any Python available.
-Of course, it works with the awesome Python 3 everybody should be using.

 first brings nothing to the table that wasn’t possible before.
 However the existing solutions aren’t very idiomatic for such a common and simple problem.